-Unrestricted investments consist of certificates of deposit.
-The average maturity is 13 weeks.
-The investments are not rated.
+Unrestricted investments consist of certificates of deposit which are not rated.

 Horsemen's Trust Account

 Included in the Horsemen's Trust Account is cash held in a custodial capacity, for the payment of purses during the live racing meet.
 A liability for these amounts has been recorded and is included in liability to Horsemen.